Expanded partnerships give construction teams more ways to collaborate

 Over the past decade, we’ve evolved from simple file storage to a more unified home for work.

-With the introduction of products like Dropbox Paper and Dropbox Showcase, we expanded from keeping files in sync to keeping teams in sync.
+With the introduction of products like Dropbox Paper, we expanded from keeping files in sync to keeping teams in sync.
 We want to provide one central place where your team can easily access everything they need to take projects from start to finish.

 Throughout our evolution, we’ve seen a growing number of industries adopt our collaboration platform.
 More and more construction companies, in particular, rely on Dropbox Business to support end-to-end collaboration with architecture and engineering companies.